In memory of Duane Miedtke

 Duane Passed away, Saturday June 28, 2025, at the age of 93, with his wife and daughter at his side, in Rochester Minnesota.

-He was preceded in death by his parents, Rudy and Martha Miedtke of Fairmont, Minnesota and brother Darrell.
+He was preceded in death by his parents, Rudy and Martha Miedtke of Fairmont, Minnesota and brother Darrell and his wife Karen.
 He is survived by his wife, Shirley, of 66 years, son Scott and wife Linda, daughter Pamela, and grandchildren Kaitlyn and Matthew, Nicholas, Nathan and Lauren.
 And great grandchildren Lincoln, London, Layla and Isaac.

-He was born in 1931 and grew up in Fairmont Minnesota.
-He went to the University of Minnesota, graduating with a Bachelor of Civil Engineering degree and graduate studies.
+He was born in 1931 and grew up in Fairmont Minnesota and graduated from Fairmont High school in 1949.
+Duane worked, at times, as a professional photographer and carpenter, also with Oregon highway department, U.S. Corp of Engineers, Twin Cities testing...
+He went to the University of Minnesota, graduating with a Bachelor of Civil Engineering degree in 1960 and graduate studies.

 He enlisted in the Navy; a veteran of the Korean War, he served as navel Photographer (PH2) stationed at Whidbey Island, WA.